 Strategizing for Healthy Waters - The Order provides protections for groundwater and surface water quality while unburdening the public from over-regulation of low-threat discharges; and

 Proactive Public Outreach and Communication - The development of the Order included a proactive stakeholder outreach program.
 As such, San Diego Water Board staff performed a number of tasks to accomplish public outreach and communication, which included:

 - Development of these web pages, dedicated to the Waivers, to keep stakeholders and the public informed;

-- Providing an extended written public comment period, and a published Response to Comments Report.
+- Providing a formal and informal written public comment period, and a published Response to formal Comments Report.

 Sustainable Local Water Supply - The Order streamlines the approval process for some recycled water, and graywater projects, thereby reducing the Region’s use of potable imported water.